 The Standardized Infection Ratio (SIR) for annual and quarterly data aggregation and analysis of CLABSI events is calculated for each healthcare facility for a specified time period.
-The SIR is an indirect standardization method for summarizing healthcare associated infection (HAI) experience, including CLABSI events, in a single group of data or across any number of stratified groups of data.
-To produce the SIR:
+The SIR is an

 - 1. Identify number of observed healthcare-associated CLABSIs for a given time period by adding the total number of observed CLABSIs across the facility. - 2.
 Calculate the number of predicted healthcare-associated CLABSIs for each CDC location using a negative binomial regression model and the risk factors described above. - 3.
 Calculate the number of predicted healthcare-associated CLABSIs for the facility and time period by adding the predicted number of CLABSIs for each location across the facility. - 4.
 Divide the number of observed healthcare-associated CLABSIs (1 above) by the number of predicted healthcare-associated CLABSIs (3 above) to obtain the SIR. - 5.
 Perform a Poisson test to compare the SIR obtained in 4 above to the nominal value of 1.
 P-value and confidence interval will be calculated, which can be used to assess significance of SIR.

 (The NHSN analysis tool will perform the calculations once the patient infection data and denominator information are entered into the system.)